 What does that mean for your content?
 Here are some useful pointers to think about the next time you find yourself crafting a campaign for your email subscribers:

-- Don’t overuse exclamation points!!!
+• Don’t overuse exclamation points

-- Avoid words like “free,” “bonus,” or “sale.”
+• Avoid words like “free,” “bonus,” or “sale.”

-- Limit the use of images in your emails.
+• Limit the use of images in your emails.

-- Enable text alternatives for all your images.
+• Enable text alternatives for all your images.

-3. Email Your Subscribers, You Have Their Permission
+3. Email Your Subscribers – You Have Their Permission

 The best way to be sure that the people who receive your emails actually want to receive them is by restricting your email list to people who have subscribed.
-Your subscribers have given you permission to send them marketing emails.
+Your subscribers have given you permission to send them marketing messages.

 Adding a Subscribe button to your site is a great way to attract subscribers, and having it in your email signature is smart, too.